 - Sample mix-up – Mixing up of samples can occur at the collection site if the collectors are negligent in proper sealing and labeling of the samples immediately upon receipt.

-- Accidental exposure or passive inhalation – People may get exposed to substances inadvertently just by eating bagels or pastries topped with poppy seeds, sitting next to someone who is smoking marijuana or being around people who use them.
+- Accidental exposure or passive inhalation – People may get exposed to substances inadvertently just by eating bagels or pastries topped with poppy seeds, sitting next to someone who is smoking MMJ or being around people who use them.
 They could end up testing positive for THC or morphine.

 - Very low cut-off levels – There are some drug testing laboratories that still follow old reference range values.
 Hence, anyone with accidental or secondhand exposure to drugs can have a false positive result.
-For instance, a person who has consumed pastries, muffins or bagels with poppy seeds or exposed to second-hand marijuana smoke can manifest as a false positive drug test for THC or morphine if the drug test was undertaken at a lab that follows very low cut-off levels.
+For instance, a person who has consumed pastries, muffins or bagels with poppy seeds or exposed to second-hand MMJ smoke can manifest as a false positive drug test for THC or morphine if the drug test was undertaken at a lab that follows very low cut-off levels.

 - Cross-reactants – Some substances have chemical structures that mirror a targeted drug or its metabolites.
 It can be misidentified and result in a false positive result.

 If a person’s drug test result returns positive and declines having used any drugs, a confirmatory test such as Gas Chromatography/Mass Spectrometry (GC/MS) can be performed to confirm the claim.